KiaFathi/blogPosts/myPosts/twosComplement.md

 ```

-Why do we see this unexpected behavior in JavaScript?
+Why do we see this unexpected behavior in Javascript?

 ###Complements of Two's Complement